mrbbp/wooden-smart-toy/README.md

 The satellite point is define by angle and distance from the middle point of the base, in polar's coords.
 The base width is fixe and always the smallest from the 3.

-To avoid screensize pb detection, i've decided to work in millimeter and made a truth table with true dpi of the iPad et iPhone screen. but seems to work fine on Android Device.
+To avoid screensize pb detection, i've decided to work in millimeter and made a truth table with true dpi of the iPad and iPhone screen.

 <code>flash.system.Capabilities.screenDPI</code> return fake value on iPad and iPhone.<br/>
 Therefore, i use the iPad number (ex. iPad4,4 for ipad mini retina wifi) from <code>flash.system.Capabilities.os</code> and a truth table to find the number of pixels for a millimeter.